nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete specific internship(s) in the list
+1. User requests to delete specific internship(s) in the list.
-2. PleaseHireUs deletes the internship(s)
+2. PleaseHireUs deletes the internship(s).

    Use case ends.